 The other useful tidbit to know about Schizophrenia is that it has a high rate of comorbidity.
 This means that you often find people with Schizophrenia, usually have other disorders too.
 Most commonly with Schizophrenia, is substance abuse, closely followed by anxiety and depression.
 But other comorbidities include OCD (Obsessive Compulsive Disorder), PTSD (Post Traumatic Stress Disorder) and Panic Disorder.
 Including another disorder in your villain could give you the twist you need to make them unique.

 The most obvious example of a famous villain with Schizophrenia that springs to mind is the Green Goblin from Spiderman.
 Although the most famous film I can think of is ‘A Beautiful Mind.’

 2. Multiple Personality Disorder (MPD) (Dissociative Identity Disorder (DID))

 Or more commonly known as split personality.
-This disorder is often characterised by a person having different identities controlling their thoughts and behaviour at different times.
+This disorder is often characterized by a person having different identities controlling their thoughts and behavior at different times.
 Interestingly, and also very importantly, people with MPD have separate memories restricted to each personality.
 This means that when in their primary personality they often cannot recall information regarding another personality.
 What if your character had one good and one bad personality?
 And they information they needed was locked in one particular personality?
-You can find more detailed information about this disorder on webMD including information on symptoms and diagnosis.
+You can find more detailed information about this disorder on WebMD including information on symptoms and diagnosis.

-Loosely symptoms can include: depression, mood swings, suicidal tendancies, sleep disorders, substance abuse and psychotic tendencies amongst others.
+Loosely symptoms can include depression, mood swings, suicidal tendencies, sleep disorders, substance abuse and psychotic tendencies amongst others.